 3.Y1.4.1.3 Expected Actions

-A Consumer shall accept the message, and return an HTTP 200 response as per https://www.hl7.org/fhir/R4/messageheader-operation-process-message.html.
+A Consumer shall accept the message, and return an HTTP 200 response or an error code if an error occurred.

-A Consumer who is a Patient Identity Manager shall:
+A Consumer who is a Patient Resource Manager shall:

 treat linked patients as if they were the same when the message includes a link of two or more Patient resources.